pnikolaid/pnikolaid.github.io/_pages/selected-work.md

 <br/>

 <img align ="left" height="100" src="/images/testbed_site_4.png" alt="Testbed">
-We developed a <ins>Bandwidth Demand Estimator</ins> that adapts the physical resource blocks allocated to each slice at a base station based on its traffic and packet delay requirements.
+We develop a <ins>Bandwidth Demand Estimator</ins> that adapts the physical resource blocks allocated to each slice at a base station based on its traffic and packet delay requirements.
 Note that allocating few resources that are just enough to meet the desired QoS may create large packet queues and hinder the allocation process later on.
-For this reason, we proposed a Reinforment Learning approach that utilizes QoS feedback.
-We implemented the proposed algorithm on a 3GPP compliant testbed by Amarisoft.
-We were able to significantly reduce the average allocated bandwidth and improve the QoS delivery even for tail delay requirements.
+For this reason, we propose a Reinforment Learning approach that utilizes QoS feedback.
+We implement the proposed algorithm on a 3GPP compliant testbed by Amarisoft.
+We significantly reduce the average allocated bandwidth and improve the QoS delivery even for tail delay requirements.
 <br/>
 <br/>